OathPros/COMP3/source/controls/text-fields.rst

 * Icons, to provide additional information, such as a :doc:`progress spinner </feedback/spinners>`.
 * Placeholder text, as an alternative to a field label, in situations where there is little available space, or where a label would disrupt the overall visual layout.

 These conventions should generally be used with restraint and according to established conventions.
-Embedded icons should not be relied up to identify a text field, and should only be used when their meaning is commonly recognized without the need for additional explanation (such as through a tooltip).
+Embedded icons should not be relied upon to identify a text field, and should only be used when their meaning is commonly recognized without the need for additional explanation (such as through a tooltip).

 Embedded icons should use the :doc:`symbolic style </guidelines/ui-icons>`.